Shadowdrums/ShadowTEAM_LAB/README.md

 ### Diverse Storage Options

-The 250GB NVMe SSD ensures rapid access to frequently used data.
+The WD Black SN770 1TB M.2 NVMe SSD ensures rapid access to frequently used data.
 Additionally, two 1TB WD Black HDDs in a RAID 0 configuration offer ample storage space with enhanced performance, though it's worth noting that this setup does not provide data redundancy.

 ### Graphics and Cooling